 A church should know how to respond calmly and wisely when someone is in psychological distress.
 Mental health crises can include suicidal thoughts, self-harm, psychosis, severe agitation, or a person becoming unable to care for themselves safely.

-Bearing One Another’s Burdens: The Church’s Call to Mental Health Ministry
+Caring for the Soul: The Church’s Call to Mental Health Ministry

 Mental health ministry is not optional—it fulfills the law of Christ to love one another.
-The stories of David, Job, Jeremiah, Elijah.
-Hannah, Jonah and Jesus remind us that emotional pain has always been part of the human experience, but God’s compassion is greater than our despair.
+The stories of David, Job, Jeremiah, Elijah, Hannah, Jonah and Jesus remind us that emotional pain has always been part of the human experience, but God’s compassion is greater than our despair.

 10 Best Practices for Overcoming Mental Health Stigma and Misconceptions in the Church